wonx/data-science-portfolio/README.md

 Portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.

 - [Film recommender system](film-recommender-system): example of a recommender system, used to provide suggestions for items that better a particular use and predict their preferences.
 In this example, the recommender system is used to suggest movies to a particular user, based on the overall movie ratings and the taste of similar-minded users. *Tools: Python, Pandas, NumPy, Matplotlib, Jupyter Notebook.*
+- [K-means clustering](chromosomesize-kmeans-clustering/Main.ipynb) (chromosome length): Determining the most appropiate way to cluster mice chromosomes according to their length, so they can be easily identified in the absence of other variables. *Tools: R, ggplot2, Jupyter Notebook.*
 - [Data bootstrapping](data-bootstrapping): (chromosome length)

 - Machine learning: